 - allow the Centre to remain viable.

-- Child Care Benefit (CCB) is available to all Parents/Guardians who meet the eligibility requirements.
-Parents/Guardians may wish to receive this as a deduction from fees or as a lump sum payment at the end of each financial year.
-Application may be made through Department of Human Services: www.humanservices.gov.au/childcarebenefit
+- Child Care Subsidy (CCS) is available to all Parents/Guardians who meet the eligibility requirements.
+Parents/Guardians receive this as a deduction from fees, it cannot be claimed as a tax deduction at the end of the year.
+Application may be made through your MyGov account/Centrelink.

-2. Absences: Under the Child Care Management System (CCMS) CCB is strictly monitored.
-A child is allowed to have 42 absences in a financial year for any reason, but a fee must be charged to gain CCB.
-Once 42 absences have been reached documented proof is required for any additional absences, for continued CCB entitlement as assessed by Department of Human Services.
-A fee is still required to be charged to claim CCB.
+2. Absences: Under the Child Care Management System (CCSS) CCS is strictly monitored.
+A child is allowed to have 42 absences in a financial year for any reason, but a fee must be charged to gain CCS.
+Once 42 absences have been reached documented proof is required for any additional absences, for continued CCS entitlement as assessed by Department of Human Services.

 3. It is vital that as a service provider the Centre can predict an income to ensure that the Centre’s ongoing viability.
 Session fees will be charged during a child’s absence.
 This includes absences for sickness and cancellation of booked care for all services provided by the Centre.
 For operational efficiency it is appreciated if users of the Centre notify absences as soon as practical or by 8.30 on the day of care at the latest.
 During school holiday’s there will be no fee charged to families that use Before School Care and After School Care as this service is not offered.
 Vacation care fees apply to those families that utilise this service.